 The Jordan District Board of Education recognizes that student discipline is essential to further the educational process and provide an environment conductive to learning.
 The board authorizes the Administration to take appropriate action to preserve order among students and staff and to protect school property.
 Acts of violence, use or possession of a weapon or facsimile, criminal behavior, and gang activity in or about District schools, property, or activities shall be dealt with in accordance with district policy and the law.

 The Administration shall take appropriate disciplinary action when students engage in activities, which disrupt the educational environment, threaten or harm persons or property, or disrupt school activities.
 This policy shall be administered according to the following guidelines at:

 Heartland Elementary Code of Student Conduct includes five guidelines that foster active participation in learning.
 Our code creates the expectation that every child will behave in a manner that allows all children the opportunity to learn to their maximum potential.
 This requires responsible behavior in class, on the playground, on school buses, and in other school-related activities.
 If situations develop where a student’s behavior is so disruptive that it interferes with the learning or safety of others, appropriate action will be taken.
 In some cases, parental input will be requested.

 - Follow teacher directions the first time

 - Keep your hands, feet, mouth, and other objects to yourself

 - Respect the learning of others by using an appropriate voice level

 - Be prepared and in the right place

 At the beginning of the school year, students will receive instruction regarding the five guidelines in the Code of Student Conduct.
-Specific examples of appropriate and inappropriate behavior at school will be discussed (see appendix) in rotations around the school including the library, pickup/drop-off, recess areas, the office, etc,.
+Specific examples of appropriate and inappropriate behavior at school will be discussed (see appendix).
 A copy of the Code of Student Conduct will be distributed to all students.
 It will also be posted in the school.

 Encouraging Appropriate Behavior